eryhM/memory-game/README.md

 # Memory Game

 The game board that consists of sixteen cards arranged in a grid.
-The deck is made up of eight different pairs of cards, each with different symbols on one side.The cards are arranged randomly on the grid with the symbol face down.
+The deck is made up of eight different pairs of cards, each with different symbols on one side.
+The cards are arranged randomly on the grid with the symbol face down.
 The gameplay rules are very simple: flip over two hidden cards at a time to locate the ones that match!

 ### How to play